dogecoin/dogecoin/doc/assets-attribution.md

-The following is a list of assets used in the dogecoin source and their proper attribution.
+The following is a list of assets used in the scrapcoin source and their proper attribution.

 [Typicons/Stephen Hutchings](http://typicons.com)
 -----------------------